aws/eks-anywhere/docs/content/en/docs/reference/artifacts.md

 ### Build Nutanix node images

 These steps use `image-builder` to create a Ubuntu-based image for Nutanix AHV and import it into the AOS Image Service.
+Before proceeding, ensure that the above system-level, network-level and Nutanix-specific [prerequisites]({{< relref "#prerequisites">}}) have been met.

 1. Download an [Ubuntu cloud image](https://cloud-images.ubuntu.com/releases/focal/release/ubuntu-20.04-server-cloudimg-amd64.img) for the build and upload it to the AOS Image Service using Prism.
 You will need to specify this image name as the `source_image_name` in the `nutanix-connection.json` config file specified below.